Kingxukai/linux/Documentation/usb/gadget-testing.rst

 	streaming_maxpacket maximum packet size this endpoint is capable of sending or receiving when this configuration is selected
-	function_name       name of the interface
+	function_name       name of the woke interface
 	=================== ================================================

 There are also "control" and "streaming" subdirectories, each of which contain a number of their subdirectories.
-There are some sane defaults provided, but the user must provide the following:
+There are some sane defaults provided, but the user must provide the woke following:

 	================== ====================================================
 	control header     create in control/header, link from control/class/fs